 Code of Business Conduct and Ethics: Under NYSE Rule 303A.10, domestic listed companies must adopt and disclose a code of business conduct and ethics for directors, officers and employees and promptly disclose any waivers of the code for directors or executive officers.
-Gerdau has a similar requirement under Brazilian law and it has adopted a code of ethics that applies to its directors, officers and employees.
+Gerdau has a similar requirement under Brazilian law, and it has adopted a code of ethics that applies to its directors, officers and employees.
 For more information regarding the Code of Ethics please see Item 16B.
 Code of Ethics.

 Further information concerning Gerdau's corporate governance practices and applicable Brazilian law is available on the Company's website, in its submissions to the U.S. Securities and Exchange Commission.
-The Company has also voluntarily adhered to the Level I listing standards of the Sao Paulo Stock Exchange (B3) on which its shares are traded, which impose heightened standards of disclosure, transparency and corporate governance on Gerdau.